 While acclimating to modern times Captain America became reacquainted with old friends and met with people with whom he became friends and allies.
-Colonel Nick Fury was a fellow veteran whom Cap had met and served with during World War II when Fury lead the Howling Commandos as a sergeant.
+Colonel Nick Fury was a fellow veteran whom Cap had met and served with during World War II when Fury leads the Howling Commandos as a sergeant.
 They reunited, becoming friends and allies again.
-Fury now leads the intelligence agency S.H.I.E.L.D and when situations beyond the capabilities of his agents cropped up, Fury would frequently ask Cap to undertake and complete these missions for S.H.I.E.L.D.
+Fury now leads the intelligence agency S.H.I.E.L.D. and when situations beyond the capabilities of his agents cropped up, Fury would frequently ask Cap to undertake and complete these missions for S.H.I.E.L.D.
 Later, he meets Sam Wilson, an African-American social worker from Harlem whom Captain America met on Exile Island.
 Captain America trains Sam to become the Falcon and Captain America's new partner renaming his series Captain America and The Falcon.
 Throughout their partnership they combat numerous foes including the Grey Gargoyle, Scorpion, Mr. Hyde, The Serpent Gang and even the Red Skull.

 A bit disillusioned, Captain America retired his mantle due to the Watergate scandal.
 Later he was convinced by Hawkeye to continue fighting evil leading him to adopt a new superhero persona; the Nomad.
 However, after the death of the new Captain America, Roscoe, at the hands of the Red Skull, Steve realized that the costume is a powerful symbol of American ideals and not a tool for the government; he became Captain America once again.
 Relishing his return to his Captain America role, Steve nonetheless promises to never forget what he learned during his time as Nomad.
-Nest he fought the Red Skull once more and it was revealed that Red Skull had been a burned out youth in Germany before a chance meeting with Adolf Hitler himself.
+Next he fought the Red Skull once more and it was revealed that Red Skull had been a burned-out youth in Germany before a chance meeting with Adolf Hitler himself.
 Seeing the inner anger and sensing his potential for evil, Hitler trained the boy to be his protégé and he eventually became the Red Skull.
 Captain America defeated the Red Skull again, preventing him from using his Dust of Death to first decimate the population and then to attempt the restart of the Third Reich with which to take over the world.

 During the Streets of Poison story arc, Captain America had discovered that Avengers staff member Fabian Stankowicz had been on a new street drug called Ice.
 After suspending Fabian and sending him to rehab, Captain America had taken it upon himself to clean the streets of drug dealers.
 During a raid on a warehouse, a drug dealer blows the building up and Captain America finds himself caught in the fumes of Ice.
-Captain America finds himself hooked on the drug which makes him prone to violence and causes outburst of rage.
-Caught in a the middle of a turf war between The Kingpin and The Red Skull, Captain America's condition worsens until he subdued by Diamondback and The Black Widow.
-Captain America undergoes a blood transfusion to cleanse his blood of the drug; he is however temporarily stripped of the super soldier serum.
-Vowing to break the drug circle, Captain America heads to Yankee stadium where a final confrontation between the Red Skull and Kingpin occurs to determine who would control drug trafficking in New York.
-At the stadium Captain America is confronted by Crossbones, after a brutal fight Steve Rogers prevailed proving that even without the super soldier serum, he could still be Captain America.
+Captain America finds himself hooked on the drug which makes him prone to violence and causes outbursts of rage.
+Caught in the middle of a turf war between The Kingpin and The Red Skull, Captain America's condition worsens until he subdued by Diamondback and The Black Widow.
+Captain America undergoes a blood transfusion to cleanse his blood of the drug; he is however temporarily stripped of the super-soldier serum.
+Vowing to break the drug circle, Captain America heads to Yankee Stadium where a final confrontation between the Red Skull and Kingpin occurs to determine who would control drug trafficking in New York.
+At the stadium Captain America is confronted by Crossbones, after a brutal fight Steve Rogers prevailed proving that even without the super-soldier serum, he could still be Captain America.

 However disaster strikes when Captain America avoids an explosion at a drug lab full of a chemical that causes a reaction with the Super-Soldier serum in his system.
 It alters his biochemistry, and he begins to deteriorate.
 He turns to Iron Man, who helps him by making a powered exoskeleton for him in the vein of the Iron Man armor.
-Eventually, he is cured by a transfusion of blood from none other then Red Skull, who had transferred his mind into a cloned body of Captain America.
+Eventually, he is cured by a transfusion of blood from none other than Red Skull, who had transferred his mind into a cloned body of Captain America.